aarushigarg05/aarushigarg05/README.md

 - 👋 Hi, I’m @aarushigarg05
 - 👀 I’m interested in exploring and experimenting with new technologies
 - 🌱 I’m currently learning Data Structures and Web Development
-- 💞️ I’m looking to collaborate on anything and everything
+- 💞️ I’m looking to collaborate on django projects.

 <!---
 aarushigarg05/aarushigarg05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.